Islam in the Comoros: Later developments

-Hassan ibn Issa, a 16th-century Shirazi chief who claimed descent from the Islamic prophet Muhammad, encouraged conversion and constructed numerous masaajid.
-In the 19th century, Sheikh Abdalah Darwesh initiated the Shadiliya tariqa in the Comoros.
-Born in Grande Comore, Sheikh Darwesh traveled throughout the Middle East and later converted Said Muhammad Al-Maarouf (d.
-1904), who became the Shadilya’s supreme guide.
-Sheikh Al-Ami ibn Ali al-Mazruwi (d.
-1949) was the first of the region's ulama to author Islamic literature in Swahili.
+Several Sufi religious orders (tariqa) are active in the Comoros, including the Ba 'Alawiyya, the Qadiriyya, and the Shadhili.
+In the 19th century, Sheikh Abdallah Darwesh initiated the Shadiliya tariqa in the Comoros.
+He traveled throughout the Middle East and later converted Sayyid Muḥammad b.
+Shaykh Aḥmad al-Maʿarūf, who became the Shadilya’s supreme guide.
 Al-Habib Omar b.
 Ahmed Bin Sumeit (d.
 1976) studied in Arab countries before serving as teacher and qadi in Madagascar, Zanzibar, and, after 1967, the Comoros.